microsoft/wineryjs/docs/api/application.md

 ## Request Execution
 Based on **Interceptor** and **Entry Point**, an application execution stack is implemented for routing requests and execute them.

-When serving a request, execution is planned as a stack of interceptors.
+When serving a request, execution is planned as a stack of interceptors. [**Request Context**](#request-context) as the information container of a request is passed through the stack.
 Each interceptor can shortcircuit the request or relay to the next interceptor.
 Stacking interceptors allow us to apply policies like authentication, logging, request pre-processing and response post-processing in a flexible and reusable way.

 ![Application Execution Stack](../images/execution-stack.png)